VXCompany/amped/README.md

 ### Open Source

 This project is OSS, MIT licensed so you can pretty much do with it as you please.
-We will be running our own instance, targeted at people in the IT industry here: https://app.totallyampednow.com

 ## Contributions